ryanhaining/cppitertools/README.md

 dropwhile
 ---------
-Yields all elements after and including the first element that is false under the predicate.
+Yields all elements after and including the first element that is true under the predicate.

 Prints `5 6 7 1 2`